 Thousands of Mexican Free-tailed bats begin moving into a downtown Austin bridge in the 1980s, after a bridge renovation leaves gaps between beams that create ideal roosting space.
 The “invasion” causes a media hoopla and the sensational headlines attract the attention of Tuttle, a bat researcher in Milwaukee, Wisconsin.

-Tuttle moved to Austin, where he faced opposition from residents who wanted to exterminate the colony because of rabies concerns.
-Tuttle became an expert at photographing bats in a natural setting, without depicting them as bared-teeth aggressors.
-He used his photos to change the bats’ image — from disease-carriers to desirable creatures.
+Tuttle moves to Austin, where he faces opposition from residents who want to exterminate the colony because of rabies concerns.
+Tuttle becomes an expert at photographing bats without depicting them as bared-teeth aggressors.
+He uses his photos to change the bats’ image from that of disease carriers to desirable creatures.

 Talking up bats to anyone who will listen, Tuttle tries to persuade locals of the bats’ benefits to save the colony from destruction.

 Bat City USA is a must-see film for bat lovers and conservationists worldwide.
 The 54-minute documentary has been screened in several Texas film festivals, West Virginia, and the Reel Earth 2013 Film Festival in New Zealand.

 The Congress Avenue bat colony is estimated to contain 1.5 million bats at the peak of bat season in August.
 Austin’s now beloved colony became a reality through an accidental but fortuitous set of circumstances related to the construction method used when Texas Department of Transportation (TxDOT) engineers widened the Congress Avenue bridge across the Colorado River in the 1980′s.